 - 1. Determine the number of strip wells required.
 Leave these strips in the plate frame (remaining unused strips can be placed back in the bag.
-Seal the bag tightly and store at 4°C).
-Wash strip wells once with 150 μ l of CP1. - 2.
-Add 100 μ l of CP2 to each well and then add the antibodies: 1 μ l of Non-immune IgG as the negative control, 1 μ l of Anti-RNA Polymerase II as the positive control, and 2-4 μ g of each antibody of interest. - 3.
+Seal the bag tightly and store at 4° C).
+Wash the strip wells once with 150 μ l of CP1. - 2.
+Add 100 μ l of CP2 to each well and then add the antibodies: 1 μ l of Non-immune IgG as the negative control, and 1 μ l of Anti-Acetyl-Histone H3 for the samples. - 3.
 Cover the strip wells with Parafilm M and incubate at room temperature for 60-90 minutes.
 Meanwhile, prepare the cell extracts as described in the next steps.